-This year saw a lot of change and growth for Honey & Pine and as I’ve reflected over my EOY numbers I’ve been really impressed with the growth I’ve seen, both in traffic and in income.
+This year saw a lot of change and growth for Honey & Pine Co and a lot of it has to do with these blogging resources.
+I’ve reflected over my EOY numbers and I’ve been impressed with the growth I’ve seen, both in traffic and in income.
 During my last email series I asked my subscribers what questions they had for me about my blog and what I do for a living.
-One of the more common questions was about the blogging tools and resources I use to keep my business running smoothly.
+One of the more common questions was about the tools and blogging resources I use to keep my business running smoothly.

 My Most Trusted Blogging Resources